-In Virtual Speech To Black Graduates, Obama Says U.S. Lacks Leadership on Coronavirus
+In Virtual Speech To Black Graduates, Obama Says U.S. Lacks Leadership On Coronavirus

-In Virtual Speech To Black Graduates, Obama Says U.S. Lacks Leadership on Coronavirus
+In Virtual Speech To Black Graduates, Obama Says U.S. Lacks Leadership On Coronavirus

 Former President Barack Obama delivered a virtual commencement address on Saturday, urging the tens of thousands of graduates from historically black colleges and universities to "seize the initiative" amid what he described as a lack of leadership from leaders in the United States to the coronavirus pandemic.